CollinJ0/antibody_ngs_pipeline/README.md

 # Antibody NGS Pipeline

 Bulk antibody sequence preprocessing, annotation with abstar, upload to MongoDB and S3.
-This is base on the AbStar analysis pipeline: (www.github.com/briney/abstar)
+This is based on the AbStar analysis pipeline: (www.github.com/briney/abstar)

 ### install
 `pip install antibody-ngs-pipeline`